linuxtek-canada/linuxtek-travelrouter/tests/vm/README.md

 ## Introduction

-Use this test to create a local ARM64 virtual machine to confirm all of the required software can be installed and run.
+Use this test directory to create a local ARM64 virtual machine to confirm all of the required software can be installed and run.

+This will not be exactly the same as a proper Raspberry Pi OS - it will not have all of the optimizations, for local dev work it is sufficient.

 ## Prerequisites